-For the better understanding of the collaboration of the recipes among each other, the format of frames and cubes are explained shortly here.
-A detailed description of data formats produced by all recipes can be found in Sect.
-4. All calibration and science recipes receive raw or processed frames as input containing data referring to a complete detector array.
-While processing, this format can change in the way that a frame will refer to a single IFU.
+All calibration and science recipes receive raw or processed frames as input containing data referring to a complete detector array.
+While processing, this format can change in the way that a frame will refer to a single IFU (see Sec.
+4.2.4 onwards).
 In this case the recipe iterates over all frames of all IFUs in order to process all data supplied by the detectors.
 Detector frames will be split up into IFU frames, when a cube has to be reconstructed or created.
 Cubes refer always to IFUs.
 Reciprocally IFU frames can be combined to a detector frame again.